Infernal-Insights/Hashmancer/hashmancer/darkling/README.md

 required toolchain is missing and print a warning message.

 `ENABLE_CUDA`, `ENABLE_HIP`, and `ENABLE_OPENCL` may be toggled to target a specific platform.
 The resulting static libraries `cuda_backend`, `hip_backend`, and `opencl_backend` expose a `launch_darkling` entry point for each vendor.
+All three libraries contain the same cracking logic compiled for their respective runtimes.

 Precompiled binaries are published with each release.
 Set the environment variable `DARKLING_ENGINE_URL` before running `setup.py` on a worker to